 When you go shopping for a humidifier, check with the manufacturer whether a particular model is baby-proof.
 By that, we mean:

 Quite often, manufacturers create one or two humidifiers specifically for children.
 At least, that’s what we did with our 3L ultrasonic humidifier.
 Geniani humidifiers are considered extremely children-friendly.
 We’ve been ranked #5 in Wiki Ezvid of 2018’s best humidifiers for babies.
 We make sure our humidifiers are safe for children and will enhance a nursery.
-We hope this article was helpful for you.
+We hope this article was helpful to you.
 Now you know what a parent should be looking for when choosing a humidifier for their child.
-Good luck finding the best fit!
+Good luck with finding the best fit!